A Smoother Ride

 “The roads are great, but getting this island some jobs is my top priority,” said English.

 Many of those employees were trained on the job and will be employed by Maui Paving for future projects, says Ron Aroyan, lead manager for Maui Paving.
+They were each provided with a Printed Hi Vis Vest to keep them safe while working on the road improvement projects.

 Many of the completed projects were in areas that had not seen major upgrades for decades.
 For instance, the stretch of road into Halawa Valley had not been completely paved in nearly 40 years.
 And the Kawaikapu Bridge had stood for nearly as long.